-Change your engine oil and filter according to the appropriate schedule listed in scheduled maintenance information.
+Change your engine oil and filter according to the appropriate schedule listed in the $scheduled\ maintenance\ information.$

-Ford production and aftermarket (Motorcraft) oil filters are designed for added engine protection and long life.
+Ford production and Motorcraft® replacement oil filters are designed for added engine protection and long life.
 If a replacement oil filter is used that does not meet Ford material and design specifications, start-up engine noises or knock may be experienced.

-It is recommended you use the appropriate Motorcraft oil filter (or another brand meeting Ford specifications) for your engine application.
+It is recommended you use the appropriate Motorcraft® oil filter or another with equivalent performance for your engine application.